 FYI learning communities provide students the opportunity to live with students with similar academic interests.
 Students in these communities also enjoy programs and events specifically designed around those interests.
 The current FYI Communities are: Architecture, Engineering, Fine Arts, General Interest/Undecided, Health-Related Professions, Management, and Social Sciences.

-UB’s Undergraduate Academies are learning communities composed of students, faculty, and staff who share a common mission, goals, and interests.
-Students participating in an Undergraduate Academy will have the opportunity to engage in a unique curricular and co-curricular experience.
-Students can participate in one of three different Academies: Research Exploration, Global Perspectives or Civic Engagement.
+UB’s Academies are learning communities composed of students, faculty, and staff who share a common mission, goals, and interests.
+Students participating in an academy will have the opportunity to engage in a unique curricular and co-curricular experience.
+Students can participate in one of five different academies: Research Exploration, Global Perspectives, Sustainability, Entrepreneurship, or Civic Engagement.
 Each academy offers a variety of thought-provoking and engaging academic and social activities.
 And members can live in an academy-based residence hall community.

 Students in the Daniel Acker Scholars Program have the opportunity to receive services including individualized advisement, research skills courses, and community service activities.
-Students must be accepted in the Daniel Acker Scholars Program to be eligible for housing in the first-year Acker Scholar area, which is located in Richmond Quad.
+Students must be accepted in the Daniel Acker Scholars Program to be eligible for housing in the first-year Acker Scholar area, which is located in the Governors Complex.

 Students in the University Honors College have the opportunity to live and study in an environment that facilitates advanced independent learning.
 Students must be accepted in the Honors College in order to be eligible for housing in the first-year honors area, which is located in Roosevelt Hall in the Governors Complex.

 Leadership House is a residential learning community for first-year students who wish to develop their skills as leaders and become active citizens at UB and in the community.
 Students apply for Leadership House through the Center for Student Leadership and Community Engagement.
 Leadership House is located in Dewey Hall in the Governors Complex.